Longleat Safari and Adventure Park: History

-The park is situated in the grounds of Longleat House, an English stately home which is open to the public and is the home of the 8th Marquess of Bath.
+The park is in the grounds of Longleat House, a stately home which is open to the public and is the home of the 8th Marquess of Bath.
 Longleat Safari Park and the concept of safari parks were the brainchild of Jimmy Chipperfield (1912–1990), former co-director of Chipperfield's Circus.

-In 2022, Longleat welcomed the birth of a southern koala joey.
-It is the first of its kind to be born in Europe.

 Description

 Longleat house and grounds

-Opened to the public in 1949, the ancestral home of the Marquess of Bath remains a popular attraction with visitors.
-Visitors can join one of the many regular house tours or simply walk about at their leisure.
-They may also explore the gardens surrounding the house and visit a number of cafés within the grounds.
-A separate ticket is sold for visitors who only wish to visit the house and gardens.
+Opened to the public in 1949, the house is the ancestral home of the Marquess of Bath.

 Safari Park

 East African Reserve

-The East African Reserve, which contains Rothschild giraffes, Grant's zebras, ostriches, Black wildebeest, Brazilian Tapir, African spurred tortoise, ring tailed lemurs, African pygmy goats, Somali sheep, Cameroon sheep and, since 2022, a male capybara and a separate enclosure for a male common warthog.
+The East African Reserve, which contains Rothschild's giraffes, Grant's zebras, ostriches, black wildebeests, Brazilian tapirs, African spurred tortoises, ring-tailed lemurs, African pygmy goats, Somali sheep, Cameroon sheep and, since 2022, a male capybara and a separate enclosure for a male common warthog.
 The whole reserve extends to 60 acre.

 Jungle Cruise

 The Jungle Cruise (known as the Safari Boat until 2011) is a short trip around Half Mile Lake.
-The journey takes visitors past the Island, which was a former home to the elderly male western lowland gorilla Nico, the oldest gorilla in Europe, until his death aged 56 on 7 January 2018 and is now home to Black-and-white colobus monkeys.
+The journey takes visitors past the island, which was a former home to the elderly male western lowland gorilla Nico, the oldest gorilla in Europe, until his death aged 56 on 7 January 2018.
+The island is now home to black-and-white colobus monkeys.